mvolkmann/MyUnixEnv/notes/VueNotes.md

 pages whose names contain "vue" and "cli-plugin".
 These include apollo, e2e-cypress, markdown, storybook, and @vue/cli-plugin-unit-jest.

+## Vue Project Structure

+Projects created by the Vue CLI have the following structure:

+- `node_modules` - contains modules used by the project
+- `public`
+  - `favicon.ico` - icon displayed in browser tab
+  - `index.html` - contains `<div id="app"></div>`
+- `src`
+  - `assets` - contains images and other media files
+  - `components` - contains definitions of Vue components used on pages
+  - `views` - contains definitions of Vue component that represent "pages"
+  - `App.vue` - top/root component
+  - `main.js` - bootstraps application
+  - `router.js` - configures use of vue-router for page routing
+  - `store.js` - configures use of Vuex for state management
+- `.gitignore` - lists directories and files that should not be committed in Git
+- `package.json` - lists project dependencies and defines npm scripts
+- `package-lock.json` - lists specific versions of project dependencies to "lock" to them
+- `babel.config.js` - configures the Babel transpiler

 ## Building and Running

 To build and run a project, cd to the project directory